jubaan/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Daily Log

 ### Day 0: January 24, 2020

 **Today's Progress**: Start #100DaysOfCode challenge.

 **Thoughts:** Right now I'm working the Ruby section of the technical curriculum of Microverse, feeling a little stuck with ruby...
 For context, this is my second month learning how to code.
-I started my carrer as a __**Web Developer Fullstack**__ on November 25, 2019.
+I started my carrer as a ****Web Developer Fullstack**** on November 25, 2019.
 Just finish the HTML & CSS3 section and as I said right now I'm in the Ruby part.
 Started this challenge with this goals in mind:

 - Practice Ruby
 - Make coding a daily habit